“White Coral Bells

 Convallaria majalis is not a true lily.
 Why am I not surprised?
 Because we gardeners are used to common names for our plants ranging from the whimsical (balloon flower), nonsensical (obedient plant), and the obtuse (false Solomon’s Seal).
 False Solomon’s Seal is one of my favorite woodland perennials- one I admire more than its non-namesake, but more on that later.

 Lily of the Valley grew wild, and still does, throughout most of Europe.
 One 6-8″ flower stalk with bell-shaped flowers in between two sword-shaped dark green leaves.
-Seen it.
 Plenty of holistic experimenting went on with this plant for thousands of years with basically nothing to show for it except: Do not eat any part of this plant!

 The plant’s range includes some woodlands of North America, so the debate goes on: Which came first, the lily of the valley or the colonist?
 Since most of us weren’t around at that time- other than Steven Tyler and David Friedman (both noted non-gardeners)- we’ll leave that debate…to debate.

 If your garden is located within the USDA gardening zones of 3,4,5,6,and 7- congratulations!
 This plant will grow for you like Lindsay Lohan’s arrest record.
 Zone 8?
 I say, “Go for it!”.
 Higher zones than 8, I don’t see that you will have the chilling days needed to properly set their bloom clock.
 The plants will survive, and probably thrive, but your bloom will be sporadic.